packyle/pacmo/README.md

 # pacmo
-Life is a song, it can't be well without rythmn.
+Life is a song, it can't be well without rhythmn.